 Supply Chain Qualification and Supplier Assessments

-Callaway Golf Company performs assessments of potential suppliers according to a risk-based approach.
+The Company performs assessments of potential suppliers according to a risk-based approach.
 This approach includes preliminary risk assessments and supplier assessment questionnaires.
-New supplier screenings are generally conducted internally by Callaway Golf Company personnel.
-Ongoing supplier compliance is typically monitored by a combination of measures (as discussed below), including supplier self-assessments, Callaway Golf Company-conducted audits and third party audits.
-Callaway Golf Company uses tools such as annual questionnaires (which are administered by Callaway through a web-based service), that are completed by direct tier one suppliers and selected tier two suppliers.
+New supplier screenings are generally conducted internally by Company personnel.
+Ongoing supplier compliance is typically monitored by a combination of measures (as discussed below), including supplier self-assessments, Company-conducted audits, and third party audits.
+The Company uses tools such as regular questionnaires (which are administered by the Company via a web-based service) that are completed by direct tier one suppliers and selected tier two suppliers.

-Callaway Golf Company's audit program evaluates suppliers' compliance with the Company's Supplier Code of Conduct.
-Various types of announced audits are conducted under this program, including onsite audits conducted or attended by Callaway Golf Company personnel, collaborative or self audits, and periodic third-party on-site audits of practices and underlying management systems.
-If deficiencies are identified, suppliers are encouraged to produce corrective action plans.
+The Company's audit program evaluates suppliers' compliance with the Company's Supplier Code of Conduct.
+Various types of announced audits are conducted under this program, including onsite audits conducted or attended by Company personnel, collaborative or self-audits, and periodic third-party on-site audits of practices and underlying management systems.
+If deficiencies are identified, suppliers are directed to produce corrective action plans.
 The corrective action plans typically outline how a supplier will resolve issues uncovered in audits.
 If any compliance issues are identified, the Company may terminate the supplier relationship or will require action by the supplier to rectify the problem within a designated timeframe.

-Currently, site audits are scheduled at most direct supplier site every two years.
-These audits are conducted by Callaway Golf Company or by a third party auditing company.
+Currently, site audits are scheduled at most direct supplier sites every two years.
+These audits are conducted by the Company or by a third party auditing company.
 The audits are semi-announced audits.
 This means that the suppliers are given a window of time when the audit will take place, but the exact date of the audit within the timeframe is unannounced.

 Terms and Conditions in Purchase Orders and Agreements

-Callaway Golf Company has various agreements or purchasing terms and conditions in place with most direct suppliers, requiring them to comply with applicable laws and regulations, including laws regarding forced labor and child labor.
+The Company has supply agreements or Purchase Order terms and conditions in place with most direct suppliers, requiring them to comply with applicable laws and regulations, including laws regarding forced labor and child labor.
+Agreements include provisions limiting the use of sub-contractors; where sub-contractors are used, the sub-contractor must be an “Authorized Subcontractor” and adhere to the provisions of the Purchase Order.

 Corporate Purchasing Policy

-Callaway Golf Company has a Corporate Purchasing Policy in place that applies to all US employees responsible for commitment of funds to external suppliers.
-The Policy also serves as a guide for all non-US employees.
-Applicable employees are responsible for understanding and complying with this Policy.
+The Company has a Corporate Purchasing Policy in place that applies to all US employees responsible for commitment of funds to external suppliers.
+The Policy also serves as a guide for all non-US Company employees.
+Applicable Company employees are responsible for understanding and complying with this Policy.
 Among other things, the Policy is designed to promote compliance with all applicable federal, state and local laws and regulations.

 Employee and Supplier Training